Ale-JRD/Trads/content/post/index-T1.md

 Angela spoke while secretly impressed.

-「So, what are you going to do?
-I heard that Rei-sama has already been shown to the cabin Your Highness usually uses, so we can go right away…」
+“So, what are you going to do?
+I heard that Rei-sama has already been shown to the cabin Your Highness usually uses, so we can go right away…”

-「No, please wait a bit.
-It will take some time to inform the members of my faction, so leave it as it is for now.」
+“No, please wait a bit.
+It will take some time to inform the members of my faction, so leave it as it is for now.”

-「However, if the decision has been made, wouldn’t it be better to inform him as soon as possible?
-Rei-sama will feel more at ease if he knows.」
+“However, if the decision has been made, wouldn’t it be better to inform him as soon as possible?
+Rei-sama will feel more at ease if he knows.”

-「…Widele, you met Kabajid near the castle.
-Is that right?」
+“…Widele, you met Kabajid near the castle.
+Is that right?”

-「Eh?
+“Eh?
 Ah, yes.
-That is, sorry for the trouble…」
+That is, sorry for the trouble…”

 Even though Dune was the one who had dragged them into it, the situation had still been incredibly tense with the bomb that was Rei.
 Furthermore, a Royal Knight had appeared.